aditya-67/devcon/README.md

 ### Improvements that can be made

+- Data can be cleaned and shown better in the components.
 - Display the events in a calendar type of view.
 - UI can be made responsive.
 - Individual speaker pages.